vegaprotocol/specs/specs/0019-margin-calculator.md

 - [ ] If ```riskiest long > 0``` && ```0 <``` *sum of volume of order book bids* ```< riskiest long```, the ```exit price``` is equal to the *volume weighted price of the order book bids*.
 - [ ] If ```riskiest short < 0``` and there are no offers on the order book, the ```exit price``` is equal to the initial mark price, as set by a market parameter.
 - [ ] If ```riskiest short < 0``` && ```0 <``` *sum of absolute volume of order book offers* ```< riskiest short```, the ```exit price``` is equal to the *volume weighted price of the order book offers*.
+- [ ] Example 1, 2 and scenarios are tested in core

 # Summary